 - Children’s natural interests affect their motivation to learn

 With support from the late Dr. Greenspan’s son, Jake Greenspan, our teachers are trained to address the various aspects of learning that affect children’s individual academic achievement.
 From an early age, teachers will assess and assist our students’ progress in the key social and cognitive developmental milestones related to learning.
 For each child, individual goals are identified to maximize his/her ability to think, relate, and communicate at different developmental levels.

 We also address our students’ wellness through opportunities for movement and exercise throughout the school day.
 Activities include yoga, dance, sensory integration work, and physically-active games.
 Some students have “sensory diets” integrated in their schedules in order to provide them with the breaks and activities they need to best focus on learning.

 While inclusion is at the heart of the CMI’s program design, with a curriculum and daily schedule that takes into account developmentally appropriate educational opportunities for all students, some students also qualify for additional services through the special education referral process.

 If parents or teachers suspect that a child may have developmental delays or specific learning challenges that impede his/her learning, they refer the student for a psycho-educational evaluation to assess whether or not the he/she needs further supports.
 As a result, a student may qualify for an Individualized Education Plan (IEP) and receive special education services, such as additional learning support implemented by a special education teacher, speech therapy, occupational therapy, physical therapy, or counseling services.
-If you have questions regarding special education services, please contact Katrina Delaney for students in preschool through third grade at firstname.lastname@example.org, and Courtney Bullock for students in fourth through seventh grade at email@example.com.
+If you have questions regarding special education services, please contact Maura Hoyson for students in preschool through 4th grade at email@example.com, and Kelly (Birdie) Vergamini for students in 4th through 8th grades at firstname.lastname@example.org.